 The ISA 260 report for 2019/20 from Deloitte LLP went to the Audit and Governance Committee in September 2020.
 The conclusion based on the current status of their audit work, is envisaged that they will be issuing an unmodified opinion subject to satisfactory closure of any outstanding matters.

-The External Auditor reports on all their audit findings in their annual audit opinion and the annual audit letter, Link to Annual Audit Letter 2019/20, which is scheduled to be reported on at the Audit and Governance Committee on the 23 November 2020.
+The External Auditor reports on all their audit findings in their annual audit opinion and the Annual Audit Letter 2019/20, which is scheduled to be reported on at the Audit and Governance Committee on the 15 March 2021.